oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

   Note that the Data Type for three of the columns (cust_id, genre_id and movie_id) has been detected as NUMBER.
 The remaining columns have been detected as VARCHAR2 columns, with the Length/Precision set to **Auto**.
 The **Auto** setting will analyze the full data set and automatically create columns that are comfortably long enough to store the longest found values for each column.
 With larger files, it may be more performance-efficient to specify the Length/Precision yourself so that this analysis is avoided.

   In this case there is no need to make any changes.
-You can close the form and then click the **green arrow** button to start your data load job.
+You can close the form and then click the **Start** button to start your data load job.

   ![The toolbar with the Start button selected](images/cloudload-start.png)

   The job should take less than a minute to complete.
 You can see the number of rows loaded into each table.

   ![All cloud data load tasks completed, with row counts](images/cloudload-complete.png)

+5. Click the **Done** button in the bottom right corner of the screen.

 ## Task 3: Review and resolve data loading issues